ahmeddawod12/Capstone_Course.githup.io/Python Skills Section/README.md

 The projects demonstrate a solid understanding of Python libraries such as Pandas, Matplotlib, Seaborn, and others critical for data analysis.

 Code and results are presented clearly, emphasizing best practices in data analysis and visualization.

-***Note***: These projects focus on data analysis and exploration, and do not include the Machine Learning section of the course.